SinclairHudson/traccc/README.md

 After installation, you can refer to the [User Guide](docs/user_guide.md) for an overview of all the software has to offer.

+Running this project is fairly demanding.
+A GPU is very helpful for running the neural networks for ball detection quickly, but it isn't required.
+At minimum: **10GB** disk space.

 ---

 ## 📝 Contributing 📝

 Contributions are welcome!
 Open an issue or a pull request, and I'll get to it when I can.
+Please see [The Contributing Guidelines](CONTRIBUTING.md) before making a pull request; it will also help you get started with development.
 Adding new effects is an easy contribution to make, and a good place to start.